 Enough chat.
-You want ten of the best Christmas movies on Netflix in 2016?
+You want 10 of the best Christmas movies on Netflix in 2016?
 From the comic to the Gothic to the romantic, gather with your loved and luxuriate in these classic holiday movies.
 Check out our Netflix Christmas movies below.

 10. The Fitzgerald Family Christmas

 What is it?
 A classy Christmas drama in which the seven siblings of the Fitzgerland family prepare to spend the holiday with their father.
 The twist?
 They haven't seen him since he walked out two decades earlier.
 It's a little less sugary than most on this list, but it's not without a few glimmers of hope.
 American Horror Story's Connie Britton stars.

 9. Happy Christmas